 FAQ

-Which area is best for luxury travelers?
+Which area is best for luxury travelers in summer 2026?

 How far is Gueliz from the Medina?

-Is staying in the Medina safe?
+Is staying in the Medina safe in summer 2026?